psushaanth23/Python-Scripts/Song List Downloader/README.md

 	- Save the file

 ### ToDo
-	- Automatically download top 10 songs of the week at the end of the week, Do not download if its already present (Checked by hashing).
+	Automatically download top 10 songs of the week at the end of the week.
+	Do not download if its already present (Checked by hashing).